Asymptotic analysis and efficient random sampling of directed ordered acyclic graphs: Asymptotic results

 As a consequence~$v_n \leq e\cdot n{!}$ and~$v_n = e\cdot n! + o(1)$. \end{lemma} \begin{proof} Let~$0 \leq p \leq n$, a variation of size~$n$ containing exactly~$p$ zeros is the interleaving of a permutation of size~$(n-p)$ with an array of zeros of size~$p$.
 As a consequence

 We then get~$v_n$ and the asymptotic estimate by summation:

 which allows to conclude since the last sum is~$\sum_{p>n} \frac{n!}{p!} = O(n^{-1})$. \end{proof}

-The proof of Lemma~\ref{lem:doag:upper} follows from this lemma. \begin{proof}[Proof of Lemma~\ref{lem:doag:upper}] There are less DOAGs of size~$n$ that there are variations matrices.
+The proof of Lemma~\ref{lem:doag:upper} follows from this lemma. \begin{proof}[Proof of Lemma~\ref{lem:doag:upper}] By inclusion, there are less DOAGs of size~$n$ that there are variation matrices.
 In addition, a variation matrix is given by a sequence~$v_1, v_2, \ldots, v_{n-1}$ of variations such that for all~$i$,~$v_i$ is of size~$i$.
 We thus have the following upper bound for~$D_n$:

 \end{proof}